tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In particular, some extensions require the client send a server-name-specific value in the ClientHello.
-These values may reveal information about the encrypted server name.
+These values may reveal information about the true server name.
 For example, the "cached_info" ClientHello extension
 {{?RFC7924}} can contain the hash of a previously observed server certificate.
 The client SHOULD NOT send values associated with the true server name in the ClientHelloOuter.
 It MAY send such values in the ClientHelloInner.
 It also MAY